 At Minc law, content removal is at the heart of what we do every single day.
 We stay up to date with ever-changing content removal techniques and strategies to efficiently remove unwanted content from the internet – all without drawing unwanted attention to the matter.

 We have helped thousands of individuals and businesses clean up their digital footprints, monitor the internet for online threats and attacks, and pursue legal remedies when appropriate.

 “Absolutely phenomenal.
 Michael took care of every single issue of defamation.
 I was concerned about wording because of the public nature of all parties involved, but Michael had open communication and approval from me all along the way.
 I will suggest him to absolutely anyone.”

 June 22, 2022

-To schedule your free, initial no-obligation consultation by contacting a chat representative, filling out our contact form, or calling us at (216) 373-7706.
+To schedule your free, initial no-obligation consultation with an intake specialist by contacting a chat representative, filling out our contact form, or calling us at (216) 373-7706.